 - Transfer them into an air-tight container and keep at room temperature for up to a week.

-If it is really hot in your kitchen, you can store these Peanut Butter Protein Balls in the fridge, although they are unlikely to melt.
+If it is really hot in your kitchen, you can store these balls in the fridge, although they are unlikely to melt.
 In the fridge, they will tend to harden and get drier so only store them in the fridge if really needed.

 More Healthy Treat Recipes: